lit/lit.dev/packages/lit-dev-content/site/guide/templates/directives.md

 { 'font-family': 'roboto' }
 ```

-The `styleMap` must be the only binding in the `style` attribute, but it can
+The `styleMap` must be the only expression in the `style` attribute, but it can
 be combined with static values:

 ```js